About this online course

-- monitoring changes and real-time reporting
+- How will real-time reporting work?

-How will it help you?
+How will it help you

 Who will benefit most?

-This seminar is aimed principally at:
+This online course is aimed principally at:

 - practitioners from Member State national, regional and local authorities working with Structural / ESI Funds